MatthieuLefebvre/Streaming---Real-Time-Advanced-Analytics/README.md

 ### deploy Azure Data Store gen2

+#### Task 1 : deploy an ADLS gen2 storage and create a service principal for OAuth access to the ADLS Gen2 filesystem

 1. deploy an ADLS Gen2 Storage account

 - add ressource : search for **Storage Account**